 The incumbent directors or officers of the Company, since the beginning of the last fiscal year, do not have substantial interest, direct or indirect, by security holdings or otherwise, in any matter to be acted upon.
 None of the incumbent directors informed the Company in writing that he/she intends to oppose any action to be taken during the annual meeting of the stockholders.

 B. CONTROL AND COMPENSATION INFORMATION

 4. Voting Securities and Principal Holders Thereof:

-a) Number of Common Shares Outstanding as of May 31, 2023: 568,711,842 b) All stockholders as of June 15, 2023 are entitled to notice and to vote at the Regular Annual Stockholders' Meeting.
+a) Number of Common Shares Outstanding as of May 31, 2023:

+568,711,842

+One (1) vote per share